readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

-Now, imagine that we have a class Hiking which allows organise a walk enter Humans.
+Now, imagine that we have a class `Hiking` that allows us to organise a walk.
 A thing of style:

 ```java